texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Alternatively, individuals can use the court inquiry database to look up civil court records by performing a simple search using the name of a person on the record or the case number.
 However, certified copies of these records are not available online.

-Other online retrieval options for Los Angeles County civil court records include:
+Other online retrieval options for Johnson County civil court records include:

 • The Civil Case Calendar, which can be used to find details about upcoming civil hearings